Alice C. Linsley

 What constituted a proper heir for Abraham?

-Analysis of the marriage and ascendancy structure of Abraham's Horite people reveals that the rulers had two wives.
+Analysis of the marriage and ascendancy structure of Abraham's Horite Hebrew people reveals that the rulers had two wives.
 The first was a half-sister, as was Sarah to Abraham.
 The second wife was usually a patrilineal cousin, as was Keturah to Abraham.
-The wives maintained separate households in distant settlements on a north-south axis.
+The wives maintained separate households in settlements on a north-south axis.
 Sarah resided in Hebron to the north, and Keturah resided in Beersheba to the south.
 These settlements marked the northern and southern boundaries of Abraham's territory.